ZorkaBozilovic/music-eeg-modelling/README.md

 11. Verify data quality using `checking_nans.ipynb`.
 12. Run statistical analyses using `statistical_analysis.ipynb`.
 13. Generate visualisations using `visualisations.ipynb` which produces 23 PDF files.

-## Data Availability

-The pickle files produced by the TRF pipelines (one per subject * band) are not committed to this repository due to their size.
-They are available on Google Drive instead:

-- **TRF pipeline for raw features** (100 files in `not improved results`): [Google Drive](https://drive.google.com/drive/folders/1lrsEbL7bi_VuoHowq53tGFW8_tVbqNLr)
-- **TRF pipeline for processed features** (100 files in `results`): [Google Drive](https://drive.google.com/drive/folders/1fVWHDM-4HAreBTAF4yEswM5RvZf6Caog)

-All other outputs generated and every script used for the thesis are uploaded directly to this repository.

 ## Key Findings